 - how poverty is defined by local communities in Mali (West Africa)

-From working in technology for the past 8 years, I’ve seen firsthand the way that women and minority voices are silenced and/or limited in the tech industry, and I’m passionate about how bringing more voices to the table – not as tokens but in full authentic partnership – benefits everyone, and helps create better tools.
+From working in technology for the past 8 years, I’ve seen firsthand the way that people of color and women’s voices are silenced and/or limited in the tech industry, and I’m passionate about how bringing more voices to the table – not as tokens but in full authentic partnership – benefits everyone, and helps create better tools.

 I’ve also had fun speaking in an abandoned mansion about my secret Malian identity, giving an off-the-record ignite talk at Foo Camp on how to organize the world’s largest barcamp in an authoritarian country, and giving a keynote address to a conference of middle schoolers on building cross-cultural connections through digital expression.

-- February 4, 2015: UC Berkeley CITRIS Research Seminar Exchange.
-Harnessing Technology to Empower Marginalized Communities.
+- Harnessing Technology to Empower Marginalized Communities.
+UC Berkeley CITRIS Research Seminar Exchange.
 Video.
 Slides.
-Berkeley, CA.
+Berkeley, CA. February 4, 2015

 - November 20, 2014: TechChange.
 Brown Bag Lunch Presentation – Digital Democracy.
 Washington, DC.